Data Definintion

 There are two ways to define the groups.
 If Even class intervals is checked then the groups are of equal widths and so are specified by the width and the initial offset from zero.
 If it is not checked, one must specify the boundaries individually.

 The groups are assumed to be open at the top end.
-That is, if a and b are two boundaries, the group is ax<b.
+That is, if and are two boundaries, the group is .

 Histogram